sercankulcu/sercankulcu.github.io/_posts/2019-01-15-nvidia-introduces-rtx-graphics-to-more-laptop-systems.md

   - history
 ---

-NVIDIA brought GeForce RTX 20-series GPUs to gaming laptops in early 2019, moving Turing's ray-tracing and Tensor Core hardware into systems with much tighter power and cooling limits than desktop PCs.
+NVIDIA announced GeForce RTX 20-series laptop GPUs at CES in January 2019, bringing the Turing architecture's dedicated RT cores for ray tracing and Tensor cores for DLSS into mobile systems.
+The mobile lineup included the RTX 2060, 2070, and 2080, with most high-end configurations also available in Max-Q variants designed for thinner chassis.

-Laptop GPUs often use lower clock speeds and carefully managed power envelopes to fit inside thin chassis.
-NVIDIA's Max-Q approach coordinated GPU settings, thermals, and system design to trade some peak performance for lower noise and power use.
+Laptop GPUs operate within tighter power and thermal constraints than desktop cards.
+A desktop RTX 2080 drew up to 215W; a laptop RTX 2080 Max-Q was tuned to around 80W, achieving that reduction through lower base and boost clocks and the GPU Boost 4.0 algorithm that continuously balanced clockspeed against temperature and power draw.
+NVIDIA's Max-Q program — introduced with GTX 10-series in 2017 — required OEMs to co-develop system thermals with NVIDIA to reach the specified power targets without throttling.

-RTX laptops also brought hardware-accelerated ray tracing and DLSS to portable gaming.
-The challenge was especially clear on mobile hardware: advanced rendering features are useful only if the GPU can deliver them without exhausting the battery or overwhelming the cooling system.
+RTX laptops in 2019 represented the first time ray tracing was available in portable form, though the performance cost of real-time ray tracing was severe.
+Games such as Battlefield V and Metro Exodus added ray-traced lighting and reflections that required DLSS — using Tensor cores to upscale from a lower resolution — to maintain playable frame rates on mobile hardware.
+The combination illustrated that advanced rendering features were realistic on laptops, but only with a significant upscaling assist.